Old English metre: Alliteration

 The words that contain alliterated syllables are also very important because not all syllables can be alliterated.
 There is a hierarchy of alliteration; nouns and verbs are almost consistently alliterated whereas ‘helping’ words such as pronouns and prepositions are almost never alliterated.
 The alliteration and positioning of these syllables are what help assign stress to certain words and not others.

+Old English treats certain sounds as alliterating, even though they are not identical.
+Specifically: